acejacek/Cobol/README.md

 Add `-fdebugging-line` flag, if you want to see extra debug messages.

 ## prime.cbl

-I skip *Hello, world!* program and did this as my first COBOL program.
-Blast from past, as this was the first algorythm I programed 30 years ago, while learning *Action!* on my 8-bit Atari.
+I skip *Hello, world!* and did this as my first COBOL program.
+Blast from past, as this was the first algorythm I programed 30+ years ago, while learning *Action!* on my 8-bit Atari.

 Generic implementation of [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
 Finds all prime numbers up to given limit.
-No sanity checks on user entry.
+Basic sanity checks on user entry.
 Arbitrary maximal limit set to 10000.